 John is the son of John and Priscilla (Morgrage) Frost and grandson of the famous American illustrator A. B. Frost.

 John became interested in photography and the magic of the darkroom at age 14.
-He attended Midland School, a small boarding school near Los Olivos, California, and later earned a degree in Graphic Art following military service in the Pacific during the second world war and then settled into artistic and commercial photography in the mid-1950s.
+He attended Midland School, a small boarding school near Los Olivos, California.
+After military service in the Pacific during the second world war, Frost studied art at Occidental College under Kurt Baer (1946) and at Jepson Art Institute under Francis de Erdely and Rico Lebrun (1947-1949), gaining a degree in Graphic Art.
+In the mid-1950s, he settled into artistic and commercial photography.

 John Frost (then 41 years old) married Joan Van Every (35) on 26 September 1964 in San Bernadino, California.
 In 1966, the couple relocated to Mexico, living for a short time in Uruapan in Michoacán before establishing their permanent home and photographic studio in Jocotepec.

 In 1968, an exhibition of his silkscreens at La Galería in Guadalajara prior to the 1968 Olympics attracted the attention of TV broadcasters.
 Frost declined to give them permission to film his silkscreens since they asked him for $200 towards the production costs!